Inklingo

 VerbA1General

-Use 'descansar' when you mean to take a break, relax, or stop working to recover energy.
+Use 'descansar' when you mean to take a break from an activity to relax or recover energy, often after exertion.

 A high quality storybook illustration of a small bear cub sleeping peacefully in a green hammock strung between two trees, representing taking a break.